hepona/alx-pre_course/0x01-git/README.md

-My first readme in this folder
+My first readme in this folder UPDATED